Dtanar/hustle_rostere/README.md

-# todosql
+# Hustle Roster

-A Basic Flutter Todo app with Riverpod's state management.
+A Basic Flutter Todo app with Riverpod's state management, and using Sql for database.